-As described in Note 3, "Significant accounting policies, (12) Impairment of non-financial assets" to the consolidated financial statements, the Company determines whether there is an impairment indicator for non-financial assets at the end of each fiscal year and, whenever there is an impairment indicator, estimates the recoverable amount of the non-financial assets.
-The recoverable amount is the higher of either the value in use or fair value less cost of sales.
-When the carrying amount of the asset or cashgenerating unit exceeds the recoverable amount, the resulting difference is recognized as an impairment loss.
+As described in Note 3, "Material accounting policies, (8) Goodwill and intangible assets" to the consolidated financial statements, the Company tests goodwill for impairment annually or more frequently whenever there is any indication of impairment.
+The recoverable amount of goodwill for impairment testing is determined as the higher of either the value in use or fair value less costs of disposal.
+When the carrying amount of the asset or cash-generating unit exceeds the recoverable amount, the resulting excess is recognized as an impairment loss.